msvoelker/java-sctp/README.md

 % javac DaytimeClient.java DaytimeServer.java
 ```

-Unfortunately, running the example on FreeBSD was not that successful.
+Unfortunately, running the example on FreeBSD was not that successful (see [freebsd.pcap](freebsd.pcap) for a network packet trace).

 ```
 % java DaytimeServer &